 Lockdowns as a result of coronavirus are starting to be eased across the world.
-With this easing, we are seeing temporary changes being made to street layouts, largely to encourage cycling so that people don’t have to use public transport and the roll-out of rental e-scooter schemes.
+Since the pandemic began, we have seen changes made to street layouts, largely to encourage cycling so that people don’t have to use public transport and the roll-out of rental e-scooter schemes.

 As councils make changes to local infrastructure to encourage walking and cycling, it is as important as ever that accessibility is maintained for blind and partially sighted people, that's why we have shared our advice with councils to help them make sure any changes to our streets are accessible.